egorchistov/color-transfer/README.md

 Below you can see normalized absolute difference between ground truth and method result.

 <p align="center"><img src="graphics/methods-comparison-diff.webp" alt="Color-Mismatch-Correction Methods Comparison"></p>
-<p align="center"><i>Normalized absolute difference between ground truth and method result.
+<p align="center"><i>Normalized absolute difference between left ground truth and left corrected view.
+Right view left unchanged.
 The first stereopair is from the artificial dataset; the second is from the real-world dataset.</i></p>

 ## Datasets